sakilaathapaththu/Blackcode-adds-portal/README.md

 ## Overview

-Our web application is a comprehensive marketplace designed specifically for university students seeking academic assistance with their assignments, projects, and coursework.
+Outsource.com is a comprehensive marketplace designed specifically for university students seeking academic assistance with their assignments, projects, and coursework.
 The platform connects students with qualified service providers who offer expert help across various academic disciplines.